zhangvi7/Flappy-Bird-Labs/README.md

 # verilog-labs
-compilation of verilog labs at uoft
+compilation of verilog labs and final flappy bird project at uoft